 Speaking of names: Your family tree may be cursed with a John Smith or a William Jones.
 (After all, we can’t all have a unique name like “Hannah Montana”!)
 What if you’ve got the wrong John Smith?
 Having the wrong person in your tree can be disastrous, wasting your valuable research time and steering you away from records of your actual ancestors.

 Solution: Use multiple criteria when searching for ancestors, especially those who had common names.
 When evaluating records, consider your ancestor’s birth year, occupation, family members and location within a community to make sure you’re following the correct person back in time.
-Check out our roundup of seven strategies for avoiding name mix-ups for more.
+Check out our strategies for avoiding name mix-ups for more.